00X30/WindWireless/index.md

 ---
-layout: home
+layout: default
 title: Wind and Wireless
 ---
-Welcome to Wind and Wireless!
+# Welcome to Wind and Wireless
 This is your hub for all things wind and wireless.